CARE - Continuity and quality of care in nursing

 About CARE

-The research group CARE was established as a platform for programmatic research during spring 2020 with a goal to produce sustainable knowledge of relevance for key stakeholders, regardless of context, as well as for higher education.
-A second goal is to establish a research environment with several coordinated research projects to create a knowledge loop supporting the improvement nursing practice and its outcomes, such as continuity and quality of care in nursing.
+The research group CARE was established as a platform for programmatic research during spring 2020 with the aim to produce sustainable knowledge of relevance for key stakeholders, regardless of context, as well as for higher education.
+A second aim was to establish a research environment consisting of several well integrated and coordinated research projects supporting a build-up of relevant knowledge loops within nursing practice outcomes such as continuity- and the quality of care.
+Thus, engaging in research projects that ultimately had the power to improve nurses’ scope of clinical practice.

-To reach these overarching goals, CARE operates from a strategy where all our research projects depart from theoretical and methodological frameworks in the development of research designs that ensure research relevance, add value to the research, and ensure research quality.
+Consequently, CARE operates from an inherent strategy in which all our research project are design departing from theoretical and methodological frameworks.
+The strategy ensures research the relevance, value and quality of the research developed within CARE.
 Our research is currently concentrated around the following research domains of importance for nursing:

 Continuity of care